mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 Kusyu has minimal axial tilt and orbital eccentricity.
 Average temperature for the world is about 9° C.

-Kusyu has two natural satellites, each about 400 kilometres in diameter orbiting at 51,000 kilometres and 96,000 kilometres respectively.
+Kusyu has two natural satellites, each about 400 kilometers in diameter orbiting at 51,000 kilometers and 96,000 kilometers respectively.
 Several artificial satellites, including two LaGrange stations, are also present.